Salix-OS/blog.salixos.org/content/post/on-display-managers.md

 years now?

 KDM, from the KDE project, is one that was used as the default display manager in Slackware for ages.
-It has now been superseded by SSDM.
+It has now been superseded by SDDM.
-However, SSDM, as KDM before it, requires Qt and I wouldn't want to add this huge dependency on a default installation.
+However, SDDM, as KDM before it, requires Qt and I wouldn't want to add this huge dependency on a default installation.
 The qt5 package in 14.2 is about 55MB.
 That's too much additional space for a distribution that doesn't include any other Qt applications by default.